T. Siddique: Personal life

-T Siddique was born in Panteerankavu, Kozhikode to Thuvakkodu Kasim and Nafeesa Kasim on 1 June 1974.
-His father was an employee of the Kasaragod Electricity Department.
-But he soon returned to Kozhikode, his hometown.
+T Siddique was born in Pantheerankavu, Kozhikode to Nafeesa and Kasim of the Thuvakkodu house on 1 June 1974.
+His father was an employee of the Kerala State Electricity Board, but later returned back to his hometown in Kozhikode.

 He married Naseema, a teacher from Kollam district, and they divorced in 2015 by mutual consent.
 He has two sons from this marriage.
 Aadil and Aashique.
-He is still close to his children.
 He later married Sharafunnisa, a writer from Kannur.
 He has a son with Sharafunnisa named Zil Yazdan.
 After winning from Kalpetta Assembly Constituency and becoming an MLA, he moved from Kozhikode to Kalpetta.

 Education

 He completed high school from Pantheeramkavu High School in the year 1989.
 Afterwards he joined for Pre- Degree at Zamorin's Guruvayoorappan College.
-He finished his Bachelor of Commerce degree from St. Joseph's College Devagiri in the year 1994.
-He also did a Diploma in Computer Science from Lakhotia Institute of Computer Science and graduated LLB (Bachelor of law) from the law college in the state of Kerala, Kozhikode Govt.
-Law College in the year of 2000.
+He finished his BCom degree from St. Joseph's College Devagiri in the year 1994.
+He also did a DCA from Lakhotia Institute of Computer Science and graduated LLB from the Government Law College, Kozhikode in the year of 2000.